reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 The `@Profile` annotation is one of the ways to react to an activated profile in a Spring (Boot) application.
 The other way is to call `Environment.getActiveProfiles()`, which you can read about [here](spring-boot-profiles/#checking-which-profiles-are-active).

-A pattern of using the `@Profile` annotation that I have observed in various projects is replacing "real" beans with mock beans depending on a profile, like this:
+One pattern of using the `@Profile` annotation that I have observed in various projects is replacing "real" beans with mock beans depending on a profile, something like this:

 ```java
 @Configuration